Supreme Court allows evictions to resume during pandemic

 WASHINGTON (AP) — The Supreme Court’s conservative majority is allowing evictions to resume across the United States, blocking the Biden administration from enforcing a temporary ban that was put in place because of the coronavirus pandemic.

-Roughly 3.5 million people in the United States said they faced eviction in the next two months, according to Census Bureau data from early August.
+The court’s action ends protections for roughly 3.5 million people in the United States who said they faced eviction in the next two months, according to Census Bureau data from early August.

-The court said in an unsigned opinion Thursday that the Centers for Disease Control and Prevention, which reimposed the moratorium Aug.
+The court said late Thursday in an unsigned opinion that the Centers for Disease Control and Prevention, which reimposed the moratorium Aug.
 3, lacked the authority to do so under federal law without explicit congressional authorization.
 The justices rejected the administration’s arguments in support of the CDC’s authority.

 “If a federally imposed eviction moratorium is to continue, Congress must specifically authorize it,” the court wrote.